DigitalVilla/Hubbing-API-Server/README.md

 # "myHub" a social media site for developers
-> A social media application
+> A "MERN" social media application.

 ## This is the server side for myHub.